Wilfred/elisp-refs/README.md

 ## Installation

-Install from MELPA (recommended) or just add elisp-refs.el to your `load-path`.
+Install from MELPA (recommended) or just add elisp-refs to your `load-path`.

 ## Commands available